Orleans Watchdog

 Be More Proactive In Encouraging Involvement In Local Governance

-Steps have been taken in this direction.
-Let's do even more, though.
 For starters, how about some opt-out emails to voters?
 Why is that considered "too much?"
 In Australia, it's compulsory to vote.
 Here, however, there seems to be way too much hesitation about sending the message that town government affects everyone's lives and needs broad-based participation.
-Maybe there could be mini town government kiosks in local stores.
-Maybe we should spend a little money advertising town government on social media.
-I'm not sure what the best approach is, but I know that there are a bunch of people in their teens, twenties and thirties out there who could probably come up with all sorts of effective electronic approaches.
-Let's find those people first, by networking, and them let them show us the way.

 (1) It's natural for like-minded people to cluster together and form a "bubble," in which the receive only certain data and consider only certain ideas.
 A great example of this is Kent's Point, where the expert's report had absolutely zero impact on the narratives already embraced by town officials before the study was conducted, even though it conflicted with them substantially.